sdauby/credit-pricing/README.md

 Within the Models component, there is no C++-level construct shared by every model.

-`InterestRateCurve` is extremely simplified.
-Its data consist in just one `double` representing a flat continuously compounded rate.
+`InterestRateCurve` has piecewise constant continuously compounded rates.
+It comes with a friend `IRCurveCalibration` class which builds a curve repricing a strip of market swap rates.

-`HazardRateCurve` is also extremely simplified, with a constant hazard rate.
+`HazardRateCurve` is extremely simplified, with a constant hazard rate.
 It represents the default risk of a certain issuer in a certain currency.
 Is has a `survivalProbability()` member function.
 The `hazardRate()` non-member function computes discrete hazard rates.
-`InterestRateCurve` and `HazardRateCurve` are structurally equivalent.

 `S3Model` is an implementation of the "building blocks for credit derivative pricing" of Philipp J. Schönbucher's *Credit Derivatives Pricing Models*, chapter 3.